blorente/intellij_gazelle/README.md

 Currently, this plugin is not available in the JetBrains Marketplace.
 Please follow (Building From Source)[#building-from-source].

+Once installed, there are two main ways to configure the plugin; Per-project, and global configuration.

+### Per-project Configuration

-Once installed, add the following to your `.bazelproject` file to point the plugin to the right Gazelle target:
+The most straightforward way to configure the plugin is to add the following to your `.bazelproject` file to point the plugin to the right Gazelle target:

 ```
 # .bazelproject.